 Misuse of energy oil

-Petroleum is therefore a fantastic raw material omnipresent in the industry in energy form or process.
-Unfortunately, petroleum resources are not inexhaustible and the combustion of energy oil has the major drawback of being highly polluting.
-In addition, most of the combustion processes (for transformation into mechanical energy) of petroleum have a low yield (less than 30%!).
+Oil is therefore a fantastic raw material omnipresent in industry in the form of energy or process.
+Unfortunately, petroleum resources are not inexhaustible and the combustion of fuel oil has the major drawback of being highly polluting.
+In addition, most of the combustion processes (for transformation into mechanical energy) of petroleum have a low efficiency (less than 30%!).
 This means that a high proportion of oil is wasted.

 You will find more details about the misuse of energy oil and its consequences: